 * Riskier assets improve at expense of safe-haven U.S. debt

-* Timing of QE3 reassessed after Bernanke Congressional testimony (Adds comment, updates prices)
+* Timing of QE3 reassessed after Bernanke testimony

-NEW YORK, March 1 (Reuters) - U.S. Treasury debt prices fell on Thursday as some investors pushed back the timing of another potential round of easing by the Federal Reserve and riskier assets did better at the expense of safe-haven U.S. debt.
+NEW YORK, March 1 (Reuters) - U.S. Treasury debt prices fell on Thursday as a pushback in expectations on when the Federal Reserve might launch another round of monetary easing continued to weigh on the market and riskier assets drew money away from safe-haven debt.

-And Bernanke's question and answer session with the Senate Banking Committee on Thursday did not correct that impression.
+And Bernanke's question and answer session with the Senate Banking Committee on Thursday did not change that impression.

-U.S. stocks rose at the expense of treasuries after investors focused on positive jobs numbers among a mixed bag of data.
+Stocks rose as investors focused on positive jobs numbers among a mixed bag of data.

-The government said U.S. jobless claims edged lower, holding near four-year lows, suggesting the labor market was gaining momentum.
-On the other hand, the Institute for Supply Management (ISM) said its index showed the pace of manufacturing growth slowed in February.
+The government said U.S. jobless claims edged lower in the latest week, holding near four-year lows, suggesting the labor market was gaining momentum.
+On the other hand, the Institute for Supply Management said its index showed the pace of manufacturing growth slowed in February.